-9.2 Normal Execution Sequence.
+9.2 NORMAL EXECUTION SEQUENCE.
 When an executable program begins operation, execution commences with the execution of the first executable statement of the main program.
 A subprogram, when referenced, starts execution with execution of the first executable statement of that subprogram.
-Unless a statement is a GO TO, arithmetic IF, RETURN, or STOP statement or the terminal statement of a DO, completion of execution of that statement causes execution of the next following executable statement.
-The sequence of execution following execution of any of these statements is described in Section 7.
-A program part may not (in the sense of 1.1) contain an executable statement that can never be executed.
+Unless a statement is a GO TO, arithmetic IF, RETURN, or STOP statement or the terminal statement of a DO, completion of execution of that statement.
+The sequence of execution following executable statement.
+The sequence of execution following executable statement.
+The sequence of 1.1) contain an executable statement may not (in the sense of 1.1) contain an executable statement that can never be executed.